pauldeen79/CrossCutting/README.md

 * Allow duck-typing for properties and methods, with or without reflection
 * Without reflection, you have to write DotExpressionComponents to implement the members
 * Basic support for discoverability and validation, using a Parse method.
 This will return the status (Ok/Invalid) and the return type of the expression, as well as some details like the inner results, and the type that handles this expression

+# QueryEvaluator

+Queries are data transfer objects (C# classes) which you can fill with filters, paging information and sorting information.
+These queries can then be processed by a query processor, which can use any source like an in-memory one, RDBMS or external API.